<img alt="" src="https://secure.perk0mean.com/182585.png" style="display:none;">

 InTek Intermodal Index (excluding fuel):

-The InTek Intermodal Index, which tracks domestic intermodal spot rates, has now seen six consecutive weeks of week-over-week gains.
-The year-over-year deficit has now narrowed from -8.4% at the late-March low to -4.0% this week.
-That is 4.4 percentage points of recovery in six weeks.
+We've reached double-digits: 10 consecutive week-over-week gains, as the InTek Intermodal Index - which tracks domestic intermodal spot rates - moved 1.1% higher this week.
+The year-over-year deficit has now narrowed from -8.4% at the late-March cycle low to -1.5% this week.
+That is 6.9 percentage points of recovery in 10 weeks.

 National Truckload Spot Rate (DAT, excluding fuel): (DAT Trendline Report)